Plant Heritage Guernsey Latest News

 and photos from Members' gardens and around Guernsey at least every couple of days.
 You do not need to be on Facebook to look at our posts, so click on this link: Facebook

 planted by PHG in the grounds of Government House were badly damaged by a falling pine in the March 2013 snowstorms.

-They were severely pruned at the time and are beginning to recover, but did not flower in 2017.
+They were severely pruned at the time and are beginning to recover, but still have not flowered

 Snails and slugs: We sometimes have wet and mild winters,

 which mean that many of our gardens are inundated with snails and slugs.
 So we have put together a list of herbaceous

 plants that we have in our gardens, that are not being eaten by these creatures.
 Click on the link below for a full

 list and keep it in your handbag or wallet; it is incredibly useful.

 Click here to download Nerine article 2019